Do you deal with many difficult customers in your small business?

 Fast forward to a few years ago, they don’t return any phone calls and are not answering emails unless something goes wrong, right?In the old days when I visited them in person, I used to chase them around their store or business as they took other phone calls and worked with their own clients at their own store. #smallbiztips Click To Tweet

 Learning how your clients like to communicate is very important today as there are so many more choices than ever before.
-I’ve found in recent years many clients now like to receive text.
+I’ve found in recent years many clients now like to receive texts.

 Other communication methods may include:

 *Old Fashion Mail / Cards

 They can answer from anywhere, save time on a telephone call and get the answers they need asap.
 But still, other clients prefer the old fashion phone call.

 As a matter of fact, some of my clients miss phone conversations and crave that one phone call!

 However, learn which method your difficult customers prefer to be contacted today.